chizzletaz/MilestoneProject4/README.md

 7. Click the button 'Clone Repository', add the url you copied above and hit enter.
 8. A clone will be created locally.

-For more info on how to clone a repository check [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
+> For more info on how to clone a repository check [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 ### Setup local deployment
 1. **Clone or fork this repository (see above)**.
 2. **Install the requirements by typing:**
+        ```
-        `pip3 install -r requirements.txt`
+        pip3 install -r requirements.txt
+        ```
    in the terminal.
 3. **Set the environment variables.**
-    1. If you use GitPod.
+    1. If you're using GitPod.
         - In your workspace click 'Settings'.
         - In Environment Variables insert the following variables:
         ```